brenomfviana/brenomfviana/README.md

 ### Hi there, I'm Breno Viana 👋

 I'm an MSc in Computing, a specialist in Procedural Content Generation, and enthusiastic about programming and open-source projects.

-My interests lay mainly in Procedural Content Generation, Evolutionary Systems, and Artificial Intelligence applied to games.
+In this account I store my personal game projects.

 - 🔭 I’m currently working on personal projects;
 - 👯 I’m looking to collaborate on Game Development;